hdlguy/alinx/petalinux/readme.md

-# Commands to create and install a wic image
+# Commands to create and install a wic image (not used)

 petalinux-package --wic